solana-labs/solana/src/introduction.md

 tps on 40 gigabit.
 Furthermore, the architecture supports safe, concurrent execution of programs authored in general purpose programming languages such as C or Rust.

+# Disclaimer

+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the author's best effort.
+It is up to the reader to check and validate their accuracy and truthfulness.
+Furthermore, nothing in this project constitutes a solicitation for investment.

 # History of the Solana codebase